Stop trying to compete on their strongest points, play to your own strengths.

 A Computer Screen is no Replacement for People

-Your salespeople can offer personalized attention, problem solving, informed advice, camaraderie and the very best do it all with an ease and sense of humor that draws customers back again and again.
+Your retail sales team can offer personalized attention, problem solving, informed advice, camaraderie and the very best do it all with an ease and sense of humor that draws customers back again and again.

 Try getting that out of computer screen.